 The back of my house is fairly shady.
 In the morning, the house shades it and in the afternoon, the trees do.
 There is sun there from around noon to 2-3 in the afternoon most times of the year.
 Other than that, it was already a shady place.
-We decided to build a patio along the back of the house.
+We decided to build a diy stepping stone patio along the back of the house.

-Any post on this blog may contain affiliate links which pay me a very small commission for items you purchase using the links but costs you nothing extra.
+Any post on this blog may contain affiliate links that pay me a very small commission for items you purchase using the links but costs you nothing extra.

-We also were given some old rocks, marbles and tiles that friends were going to throw away.
-We used them in the decoration of the stones as well.
-We had some square molds from a craft project I had done with some friends.
+We also were given some old rocks, marbles, and tiles that friends were going to throw away.
+Then we used them in the decoration of the stones as well.
+Before we started, we had some square stepping stone molds from a craft project I had done with some friends.

-In the first 10 foot section, we made the centerpiece handprint stones of everyone in my family including all my cats.
+In the first 10 foot homemade patio section, we made the centerpiece handprint stepping stones of everyone in my family including all my cats.
 We made stones at family parties, invited daycare parents over to make them, had some friends do a few and I made them with the kids (not the glass ones of course) Everyone loved making them.
 The patio is a super special place, full of love and creativity.

-The price for a making a homemade stepping stone, although it’s a LOT of manual labor, is far less expensive than buying them.
+The price for making a homemade stepping stone, although it’s a LOT of manual labor, is far less expensive than buying them.
 When we made this, it cost us less than 20 cents per stone to make them.
 That’s a substantial savings.

-Dump your quickcrete into a bucket or wheelbarrow, depending on how many of them you are planning to make at a time.
+Dump your quickrete into a bucket or wheelbarrow, depending on how many of them you are planning to make at a time.
 We dumped in about 8 cups of water at a time and mixed by hand with a large shovel.
 Once your concrete mix gets to the consistency of brownie batter, you are ready to go.

-Plop a few shovels full of concrete into the mold and drop it on the table to smooth it out and get out any large air bubbles.
+Plop a few shovels full of concrete into the stepping stone mold and drop it on the table to smooth it out and get out any large air bubbles.
 Your canvas is ready!
 Create away.
 One good tip to remember is you need to press your decorations far into the concrete or during the different temperatures, your decorations will loosen and come out.

 You need to work quickly, you only have around 20-30 minutes to use all of you concrete before it gets too dry.
 By the time we finished all of these, we had a system down.
 My husband would dump the concrete, I would add water while he mixed.
 Then he would plop everyone some concrete to get them started and join us in creating.

 Once you get the design finished, leave your stones on a flat level surface.
 We used the little slab patio at our back door to line them up on.
 Don’t disturb them for 24 hours.
 Then you can pop them out of the mold and leave them in a safe place to cure.
 It takes about 2 weeks before the concrete is fully cured and won’t break when you step on it.

-Another tip is make sure it’s above 35 degrees or the stones won’t set.
+Another tip is to make sure it’s above 35 degrees or the stones won’t set.
 They just turn kind of sandy and fall apart.
 Once you get enough stones to make the area you want, you need to prepare your space to place them.
 If you just set them on the grass, they will settle over time and be crooked.

-If you take your time to do the project right, your patio will stay fairly level.
+If you take your time to do the how to make a patio project right, your diy stepping stone patio will stay fairly level.
 We have had a few tree roots move some of ours and a few have gotten broken when we were working out there, but only from a serious impact.
-By the end of the project we made a few larger stones as well and we had some keepsake stones that had been given to us as gifts that we added to the design.
+By the end of the project, we made a few larger stones as well and we had some keepsake homemade stepping stones that had been given to us as gifts that we added to the design.

 The first thing we did was mark off the area we wanted to use with spray paint.
 We measured out 11 feet from the house and 11 feet wide.
-We planned to have a 6-inch ring of pea gravel around the outside edge.
+Then we planned to have a 6-inch ring of pea gravel around the outside edge.
 We did one 10-foot section at a time.

-We dug out the grass and down to 4 inches to make the trench for the patio.
+Next, we dug out the grass and down to 4 inches to make the trench for the patio.
 The stones are about an inch thick.
 We took a straight shovel and dug it as flat as we could.

 Then we attached our level to a 10 foot 2 x 4 and raked it back and forth over the ground to make sure we had as flat a surface as we could.
-We took a sand tamper and tamped the whole area as flat as possible.
+We took a sand tamper and tamped the whole patio area as flat as possible.

-Once you have the stones in place, you need to dump several bags of sand on the top of the patio.
+Once you have the stones in place in your DIY stone patio, you need to dump several bags of sand on the top of the patio.
 We did about 4 per section.
 Then work the sand into the cracks of the patio.
-This forms a mortar like bond that keeps the stones from wiggling around.
+This forms a mortar-like bond that keeps the stones from wiggling around.
 This worked great for us.

-The most important thing to remember is to make sure you take the time to make everything level and you will have a beautiful patio to cherish for years to come.
+The most important thing to remember is to make sure you take the time to make everything level and you will have a beautiful homemade stepping stone patio to cherish for years to come.
 This was one of the most meaningful and fun things I’ve ever made and it will last a long long time.
 I hope you make one for your yard!